 - What's your first impression?
 Schedule a tour of the facility.
-Does the facility seem safe, and are residents treated respectfully?
+Does the facility seem safe and clean, and are residents treated respectfully?
 Do they seem happy?
 Does the facility smell OK, and is the temperature comfortable?
 Are there enough caregivers on staff?
-Make unannounced visits to confirm your first impression.
+Make a second unannounced visit to confirm your first impression.

 Also, get opinions from friends and family who have experience with nursing homes.
 Ask your doctor for a recommendation and if he or she sees patients in any nursing homes.
 Social workers, hospital discharge planners and local agencies on aging might provide suggestions as well.

-If you're researching long-term care options for a parent or other loved one, include your loved one in the process as much as possible.
+If you're researching long-term care options for a parent, another relative or a friend, make sure the person needing care is involved in discussions and decision-making as much as possible.
 Consider these tips:

 - Plan ahead.
-Don't wait until a loved one needs a long-term care facility.
+Don't wait until a long-term care facility is necessary.
 Start planning early so that you have time to evaluate the options together.

 - Work long-term care into everyday conversation.
 If your mother mentions a problem turning on the faucet, for example, ask whether she could use help bathing or managing other aspects of personal care.

 - Explain the need for care.
-Let your loved one know why you feel he or she needs long-term care.
+Explain why you feel your relative needs long-term care.
 Is 24-hour safety a concern?
-Is it difficult to transfer your loved one from home to medical care?
-These issues can help guide your conversation, and help your loved one understand why you feel long-term care is necessary.
+Is it difficult to travel from home to medical care?
+Is it difficult to get healthy meals every day?
+These issues can help guide your conversation and explain the necessity of long-term care.

 - Involve others.
-If your loved one doesn't respond well to your efforts to talk about long-term care, involving trusted contacts — such as other loved ones, clergy, a doctor or an attorney — might help.
+If efforts to talk about long-term care are not going well, you might involve trusted individuals, such as other relatives or friends, clergy, a doctor, or an attorney.

-- Your guide to choosing a nursing home or other long-term services and supports.
-U.S. Department of Health and Human Services. https://www.medicare.gov/publications/.
-Accessed April 20, 2018.
+- Your guide to choosing a nursing home or other long-term care.
+Department of Health and Human Services. https://www.medicare.gov/pub/popular-medicare-publications.
+Accessed March 24, 2020.

-- Residential facilities, assisted living and nursing homes.
-National Institute on Aging. http://www.nia.nih.gov/health/publication/nursing-homes.
-Accessed Feb.
-24. 2015.
+- Residential facilities, assisted living, and nursing homes.
+National Institute on Aging. https://www.nia.nih.gov/health/residential-facilities-assisted-living-and-nursing-homes.
+Accessed March 24, 2020.